Synapses are the critical events in which information is created

 measure of the strength of the signal.
 However, I've given up development

-in this spacially oriented model in favor of a temporal one long ago.
+in this spacially oriented model in favor of a temporal (resonance

-I feel that the significance of using the parts of spacial model will
+model) long ago.
+I feel that the significance of using the parts of

 Remember that coherence means order.
 Order usually implies a system